ged/rhizos/README.md

 ## Description

-A shared-state application layer for highly cooperative applications.
+A shared state layer for highly cooperative applications.

 ## Prerequisites